72nd/mqtt-osc/README.md

   <img width="512" src="misc/logo.png">
 </p>

 This library provides a mechanism to issue [Open Sound Control](https://en.wikipedia.org/wiki/Open_Sound_Control) messages on [MQTT](https://mqtt.org/) events.
-Currently the flow of information is only supported from OSC to MQTT.
+Currently the flow of information is only supported from MQTT to OSC.
 There is also a simple command line application providing the basic relaying of messages.
 Using the library provides much more power of control.

 ## Usage CLI